hanqi-qi/hanqi-qi.github.io/_pages/about.md

 I’ve been incredibly lucky to have a number of amazing collaborators and mentors across KCL and a range of other institutions, including [Carnegie Mellon University](https://www.cmu.edu/dietrich/philosophy/people/faculty/zhang.html), [MIT](https://yifeiwang77.com/), [MBZUAI](https://chengy12.github.io/), [Hong Kong Polytechnic University](https://scholar.google.com/citations?user=Rx5swD4AAAAJ&hl=en),[University of Warwick](https://warwick.ac.uk/fac/sci/dcs/people/u1898418/).
 None of the research so far—would be possible without their kind help and support.

-I am always on the lookout for excellent PhD students to work with me about LLM reasoning, robustenss, interpretability etc.
+I am always on the lookout for excellent visiting/PhD students to work with me about LLM reasoning, safety, interpretability etc.
 - Fully-funded positions for exceptional candidates through KCL scholarships.
 These funding allocations are for full fees and a living stipend (London weighted) for any nationality.
-- K-CSC (for Chinese nationals).
+- [K-CSC](https://www.kcl.ac.uk/study-legacy/funding/kings-china-scholarship-council-phd-scholarship-programme-k-csc) (for Chinese nationals).
 These funding allocations are for full fees and a living stipend (London weighted).
+- CDT (EPSRC Centre for Doctoral Training, 4year fully funded): [Driven-Health](https://showcase.drive-health.org.uk/project/genai-for-early-detection-of-treatment-resistance-and-fair-access-to-clozapine-in-schizophrenia/)
 - [Alternative fundings](https://www.kcl.ac.uk/study/postgraduate-research/funding/scholarships-and-studentships).

 # News